asenetcky/quick-geocode/README.md

 This is just a quick minimal R-based template for geocoding with the `tidygeocoder` package and the `census api`.

-This honestly better as a small package - or better yet - functions inside of the internal `helpers` package.
-Alas, time is short.

 ## Usage

 Until this is tidied up and formalized a little bit more, users can expect